 Often people feel more comfortable with epilepsy if they understand it and know what to do if someone has a seizure.
-This might help you, and them, feel more confident about how to help you if you have a seizure at work.
+This might help you, and them, feel more confident about how they can help you if you have a seizure at work.

+Visit epilepsysociety.org.uk/first-aid-epileptic -seizures

-See our leaflet first aid or visit epilepsysociety.org.uk/training for details of our training courses for employers, first aiders and other staff.
+Epilepsy Society runs training courses for employers, first aiders, and other staff.